-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have heart disease or similar heart conditions, including heart rhythm problems, high blood pressure, blood circulation problems, or history of heart attack or stroke.
-Tell your doctor if you or anyone in your family has a history of depression, bipolar illness, suicide, or mental illness, or if there is a history of drug or alcohol problems.
-Make sure your doctor knows if you have thyroid problems, muscle or vocal tics or Tourette syndrome, or a history of seizures.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have heart or blood vessel disease. heart rhythm problems, high blood pressure, thyroid problems, Tourette syndrome, or a history of heart attack, stroke, or seizures.
+Tell your doctor if you or anyone in your family has a history of depression, mental health problems, or drug or alcohol abuse.

 - This medicine can be habit-forming.
 Do not use more than your prescribed dose.
 Call your doctor if you think your medicine is not working.